bradbell/xrst/sphinx/test_out/code_cmd.rst

 Rest of Line
 ************
-Other characters on the same line as a code command are not included in the xsrst output.
+Other characters on the same line as a code command are not included in the xrst output.
-This enables one to begin or end a comment block without having the comment characters in the xsrst output.
+This enables one to begin or end a comment block without having the comment characters in the xrst output.

 .. meta::
    :keywords: spell, checking